-1 The Anoto pen's camera captures gestures on paper printed with a computer-readable, human-invisible dot pattern www.anoto.com

-Digital Desk [30] and Video Mosaic [17] explored the benefits of combining paper and computers.
+1 The Anoto pen's camera captures gestures on paper printed with a computer-readable, human-invisible dot pattern www.anoto.com ested in the dilemma faced by people with excellent reasons for using both paper and computers.
+Early work on the Digital Desk [30] and Video Mosaic [17] explored the benefits of combining paper and computers.
 Augmented paper has been studied in several domains, e.g., annotated engineering drawings [15], flight strips [18], text editing [9, 10] and hybrid laboratory notebooks [19].
-Anoto technology made interactive paper practical and launched applications for scientists [27, 35] an encouraged exploration of multimedia indexing [4, 25], copy-paste between paper and documents [13] and paper-mobile interfaces [9].
+Anoto technology made interactive paper practical and launched applications for scientists [27, 35] while encouraging exploration of multi-media indexing [4, 25], copy-paste between paper and documents [13] and paper-mobile interfaces [9].

-Several research groups have focused on the architecture of designing interactive paper systems, notably PapierCraft [13], PaperProof [29], and ModelCraft [24].
-Each proposes a specific pen-based gesture set that is linked to a predefined computer function.
+Several research groups have focused on the architecture of paper interaction, notably PapierCraft [13], PaperProof [29], and ModelCraft [24].
+Each approach proposes a specific pen-based set of gestures that are linked to pre-defined computer functions.
 Users can use these gestures to perform a command, e.g., copying a picture from one page to another, replacing a word, or editing a physical model.
 Although extensible, the gesture sets are defined by the application designer, not the user.

 More generally, HCI researchers have begun exploring creativity, not just productivity, with specialized conferences such as Creativity & Cognition.
 Csíkszentmihályi's [7] work on 'flow' have influenced key HCI researchers [22], who advocate tools that support idea generation and sharing [1, 3].
 This corresponds with an increasing interest in design, both as a method and a focus of study.

 Similarly, research in interfaces to support music composition, has grown significantly since Buxton's early work [5] on interaction techniques for drawing musical notation.
-The NIME (New Interfaces for Musical Expression) Conference combines music and HCI research and is a fertile area for end-user programming [14], because musicians and composers often create their own instruments and electronically generated sounds [28].
+The NIME (New Interfaces for Musical Expression) conference combines music and HCI research and is a fertile area for end-user programming [14], because musicians and composers often create their own instruments and electronically generated sounds [28].

-We are interested in how to create an interactive paper interface for contemporary music composers that supports individual creativity and bridges the gap between paper-based and on-line expression of musical ideas.
+We are interested in how to create an interactive paper interface for contemporary music composers that supports individual creativity and bridges the gap between paperbased and on-line expression of musical ideas.
 We began by studying composers, to understand the current role of paper.